Click on the REGISTER button above

 As one parent said, "My son Jack enjoyed painting so much tht he convinced me to buy our own set of paints so that he can decorate our front door at home.
 The program is a great way to encourage young (and old) artists, and build community."

-But please bring brushes, water and small plastic containers for mixing paints
+But please bring brushes, water and shoe boxes for carrying cups of paint.

 A kitchen step stool is needed for tall windows.

-It helps to protect window sills with masking tape.
+Please protect window sills with masking tape and papers.

 Be sure to sign your beautiful work and take some photos.
 Check back at the desk when finished and get a (chocolate) kiss.